SkymouseStudios/skymse-jekyll/_drafts/for-the-love-of-coca-cola.md

 **The 2000s**

 The 2000s have been no exception to the great generosity and philanthropy demonstrated by such an amazing brand .
-They created yet another Foundation works towards preventing and treating HIV/AIDs in Africa.
+They created yet another Foundation that works towards preventing and treating HIV/AIDs in Africa.

 They introduced PlantBottle Packaging which was made of 30% plant matter, and then later developed the PET bottle prototype made ENTIRELY of plant material.
 And perhaps best of all?
 They capture the spirit of the holidays with those insanely adorable polar bear ads, and bring joy to the world.
-I mean thats basically the best form of philanthropy know to mankind right?
+I mean that's basically the best form of philanthropy known to mankind right?

 So in conclusion, a certain Cola company is just an insanely amazing company.
 They care.
 Isn't that a funny thought?
 They actually care.
 They carried us through two world wars.
 They spread clean water across the world.
 They spread healthy too, and they focus on green initiatives.
 And perhaps even more important than anything else, they have the wonderful ability to boost spirits and spread joy.
 They even had a marketing campaign dedicated to sharing.

 They are a company so rooted in our culture that I never once utilized their actual brand name, yet you still know the exact company I am referring to.

 So, I'm not saying that I condone high-fructose corn syrup.
 I'm not saying that I'm a soda advocate, but I am an advocate for companies that give back to the world.
 Generosity and community engagement can make your brand.
 If you can position your business so that it contributes to world culture and gives back to the community, the community is much more likely to show continued support even in light of bad PR.
 So when you go to create your brand image, make sure that it is the right image.
-Make sure that you position yourself as a company that cares about the world, a company that loves its consumers, and everyone else too.
-Make sure your company makes people want to snag a "Coke" even
+Make sure that you position yourself as a company that cares about the world, a company that loves its consumers, and everyone else too. " even